What Hand Laborers and Material Movers Do

 Hand laborers and material movers manually move freight, stock, or other materials.
-Others feed or remove material to and from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.
+Some of these workers feed or remove material to or from machines, clean vehicles, pick up unwanted household goods, and pack materials for moving.

 Hand laborers and material movers typically do the following:

 - Manually move material from one place to another

 - Keep a record of the material they move

 - Signal machine operators to help move material

 - Clean cars, equipment, and workplaces

 In warehouses and in wholesale and retail operations, hand laborers and material movers work closely with material moving machine operators and material recording clerks.
 Some workers are employed in manufacturing industries, loading material onto conveyor belts or other machines.

 The following are examples of types of hand laborers and material movers: